 - Easy installation: Solar tubes are relatively easy to install and require fewer modifications and less maintenance work than skylights or windows.

 - Energy efficiency: Solar tubes provide indirect light with limited heat transfer, which puts less strain on your home’s air conditioning system.
-They also provide light without the use of electricity.
+They also provide light without using electricity.

-- Health benefits: The natural sunlight that comes from solar tubes can boost your vitamin D levels and improve your mood, productivity, and sleep.
+- Health benefits: The natural sunlight from solar tubes can boost vitamin D levels and improve mood, productivity, and sleep.

 - Tax incentives: Solar tubes that meet ENERGY STAR Most Efficient certification requirements may qualify your household for the Energy Efficient Home Improvement Credit.
 Tubes that generate solar energy may qualify for the federal solar tax credit.